cool8jay/cool8jay.github.io/_posts/2018-03-13-shortcut-nemenuitem-nsbutton.md

 Home | Fn + ←
 End | Fn + →

-## 2. Changing xib object property
+## 2. Changing the xib object property

-In **Attributes** panel of NSMenuItem/NSButton, **Key Equivalent** input field, is used to set shortcut.
+In **Attributes** panel of NSMenuItem/NSButton, **Key Equivalent** input field is used to set the shortcut.
 For example, a character, E, will be displayed capitalized.

-If shortcut includes `⇧` key, the input field will show an Alternates button, to let you choose displaying style between, like  `⌘+` and `⇧⌘=`.
+If the shortcut includes `⇧` key, the input field will show an Alternates button, to let you choose displaying style between, like  `⌘+` and `⇧⌘=`.

 ![](https://user-images.githubusercontent.com/55504/37417474-5cafc540-27eb-11e8-830a-58ddb9c7defb.gif)